 Now why, you might ask, does the path jog to one side at this location?
 Well in that spot there used to be a concrete pad filled with a huge pile of dung.
 This, after all, is a farm.
 It made for some interesting olfactory experiences as you biked by.
 The pile is gone, but the route the path took around it still remains.

 After crossing Merivale Road the path then climbs up and down through a wooded section, until it reaches Maitland Avenue.

 If farmland and woods aren’t enough for ya, the final stretch to Woodroffe winds through fields of tall grass and wild flowers.
-What I find most amazing is not just the rich diversity of environments experienced along the route, but also how the path snakes through the outskirts of the city without ever feeling encumbered by development.
+What I find most amazing is not just the rich diversity of environments experienced along the route, but also how the path snakes it’s way towards the outskirts of the city without ever feeling encumbered by development.
 Quite the accomplishment.

-But what of the small section of path I had set out to discover?
-Well it took me to a big parking lot behind Centrepoint Theatre where I happened upon this well used Legacy Skate Park.
+The final stretch of the Experimental Farm Pathway took me to a big parking lot behind Centrepoint Theatre where I happened upon this well used Legacy Skate Park.
 The building in the background is the Algonquin Centre for Construction Excellence, a building touted for its exceptional green design.